mmu-webdesign/l4-IWD-web-block/rwd-1-preparation.md

 - If you are struggling to create a high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).

-- Any images used MUST be copyright free and preferably available under the Creative Commons licence.
+- Any Unsplah image used MUST be copyright free and preferably available under the Creative Commons licence.

 - Remember to keep the full size original images - always edit copies.